Selena Gomez’s Mom Speaks Out Amid Taylor Swift Feud Rumors

 What do you think of Selena Gomez’s mom’s sweet words about Taylor Swift after months of feud reports?

-[Featured Image by Jesse Grant/Getty Images for iHeartRadio / Turner and Mark Davis/Getty Images]
+[Featured Image by Jesse Grant/Getty Images for iHeartRadio/Turner and Mark Davis/Getty Images]